diamondbybold/frontend-test/README-EN.md

 _Think about a loading state and a no results state_

 The goal of this challenge is to evaluate your HTML, CSS, Javascript e _Vue/React/Angular/Svelte/Vanilla_, API and general approach when developing a simple Web App, with a couple of pages and an API feed.
-The final HMTL, CSS and Javascript code is also taken in consideration.
+The final HTML, CSS and Javascript code is also taken in consideration.

 ## First steps

-1. _fork_ the current repository into your personal account;
+1. _Fork_ the current repository into your personal account;
 2. Create a _branch_ with your name;
 3. Finish the challenge in the best way possible;